Skip to content

 Rule Auto-Advertisement

-If you are an Enterprise customer using Magic Transit On Demand, enable Auto-Advertisement if you want to automatically activate Magic Transit when a certain threshold is exceeded.
+If you are an Enterprise customer using Magic Transit On Demand, you can enable Auto-Advertisement for any dynamic threshold, static threshold, and sFlow DDoS attack rule.
+The Auto-Advertisement feature will automatically activate Magic Transit when a static or dynamic rule threshold is exceeded or a DDoS attack fingerprint is identified in sFlow traffic logs.

 Follow the previous steps to create or edit a rule.
-Then, make sure you enable Auto-Advertisement.
+Then, enable Auto-Advertisement.

-The system uses the concept of rules, and each rule consists of a group of prefixes.
-All prefixes inside a rule are evaluated as a whole, and you should set up a rule if you want the prefixes’ aggregated traffic to trigger an alert or advertisement.
-For thresholds on singular prefixes or IPs, you can create an individual rule with one prefix and the desired threshold.
+Each rule must include a group of IP prefixes in its definition.
+All IP prefixes inside a rule are evaluated as a whole, and you should set up a rule with multiple IP prefixes when you want the IP prefixes' aggregated traffic to trigger an alert or advertisement.
+For thresholds on singular IP prefixes or IP addresses, you can create an individual rule with one prefix and the desired rule parameters.

 For a rule with two prefix CIDRs and a packet_threshold of 10000 as shown below, the rule will be flagged if the joint packet traffic of 192.168.0.0/24 and 172.118.0.0/24 is greater than 10000.
-This also means that Cloudflare attempts to auto advertise both CIDRs in case the flag is turned on.
+This also means that Cloudflare attempts to auto advertise both CIDRs if the rule has the auto advertisement flag enabled.
+Customers can also configure Rule IP prefixes at scale via Cloudflare's API.

 "rules":[